paxswill/evesrp/doc/auth.rst

 That's all that's necessary for a very simple :py:class:`AuthMethod`.
-This example cuts some corners, and isn't really ready for production-level use, but it serves as a quick example of what's necessary to write a custom authentication method.
-Feel free to look at the sources for the provided :py:class:`AuthMethod`\s to gather ideas on how to use more complicated mechanisms.
+This example cuts some corners, and isn't ready for production-level use, but it serves as a quick example of what's necessary to write a custom authentication method.
+Feel free to look at the sources for the included :py:class:`AuthMethod`\s below to gather ideas on how to use more complicated mechanisms.

 Included Authentication Methods